dariusohh/13f-alpha-strategy/README.md

 This is the code source files for the dissertation project titled "Equity Portfolio Construction using Quarterly Institutional Holdings Data".

-Please read "Final_Report.pdf" for more information
+Please read "Final_Report.pdf" for the full dissertation report, or "Final_Presentation.pdf" for a summarised version of the research

 The following datasets referenced in the code are too large in size to be uploaded on github
 - raw_data/close_data.csv